j-bresson/j-bresson.github.io/README.md

 <b>OM#</b> is a computer assisted composition and visual programming environment derived from <a href="https://openmusic-project.github.io/" target="_blank">OpenMusic</a> (see <a href="projects#om">past projects</a>), featuring a fully redesigned visual programming framework, as well as advanced tools for interactive computer assisted composition and digital signal processing.
 </p>
 <p>
 The environment was initially concieved as a new implementation of OpenMusic.
-Key features and developments were carried out during the <a href="http://repmus.ircam.fr/efficace/" target="_blank">EFFICACe</a> research project (2013-2017), while exploring interactive approaches in computer-assisted music composition processes: timeline-based interactive control of musical objects, dynamic scheduling architecture for musical rendering and computation, new interfaces for the temporal representation of compositional processes, etc.
+Key features and developments were carried out during the <a href="http://repmus.ircam.fr/efficace/" target="_blank">EFFICACe</a> research project (2013-2017), while exploring interactive approaches in computer-assisted music composition processes: timeline-based interactive control of musical objects, dynamic scheduling architecture for musical rendering and computation, new interfaces for the temporal representation of compositional processes.
 The "reactive" model, previously introduced as a prototype in OpenMusic, was also integrated as a native feature.
 </p>
 <p>